waza-ari/python-desfire/README.md

 !!! warning "NDA and Accuracy"
     Note that NXP does not release the DESFire documentation to the public, NDA signature is required to obtain this information.
-    **The author of this package has not signed this NDA, nor do he has access to the documentation**.
+    **The author of this package has not signed this NDA, nor does he have access to the documentation**.
-    This package has been created based on other open source work, see the Credits section below for the sources that have been used.
+    This package has been created based on other open source work, see the Credits section below for details.

     This also means that there is very limited ability to guarantee a correct implementation of all commands.
     The package has mainly been tested using DES and AES-128 keys.
 If you encounter any issues, please